wpswings/mwb-bookings-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 3.9.0 - Released on 24 September 2025 =
+= 4.0.0 - Released on 3 November 2025 =

-* New: Work availability with global calendar in calendar selecting availability and unavailability.
-* New : Create form and attach them to global calendars.
+* New: Show total additional costs separately on product page
-* New: Latest compatibility With WP[6.8.2] and WC[10.2.1].
+* New: Latest compatibility With WP[6.8.3] and WC[10.3.3].